 Tans tend to last 7 to 10 days due to skin cell turnover.

 Take a few minutes to review the products you use regularly.
 You may not realize it, but some of them might be removing your tan prematurely.
 Help your tan last longer by avoiding body scrubs, peels, and certain face masks.
 Also, watch out for acne treatments and ingrown hair products containing salicylic acid.
-These products can cause your skin cells to shed more quickly and may take your tan with it.
+These products can cause your skin cells to shed more quickly and may fade and take your tan with it.

 Yes, really!
 Pastel blues and pinks can help complement the warm hues in your skin, which can give your tan a lil’ boost.
 For those with dark hair and olive skin, black clothes can help bring out your golden tones.

 For even more tips for helping you get a gorgeous glow all year long, read our self tanning tips!